cobleg/EnergyFinancialMarkets/_Welcome.md

 Since the course is about managing financial risks for energy market participants in the National Electricity Market ( #NEM) that will be our focus in this notebook.

-In all that follows, remember that markets are interconnected.
-Therefore, in order to understand what the financial risks are, we need to understand what is causing those
+In all that follows, remember that [[markets are interconnected]].
+Therefore, in order to understand what the [[financial risks]] are, we need to understand what are the potential risks and what causes those risks to be realised.
+In developing this understanding, we will also consider [[market dynamics]].

 # Real world events
 ## Coal generation issues in the National Electricity Market